sudipshil9862/whichfont/README.md

 # whichfont
 ## Querying Fontconfig

 Introducing a new project that simplifies the process of determining the font used to render a specific code point.
-Unlike the `fc-match :charset=... command`, which only works for `Unicode`, this tool can handle input in various formats, such as `UTF-8 characters`, `Unicode`, or `hexadecimal code points`.
+Unlike the `fc-match :charset=... command`, which only works for `Unicode`, this tool can handle input in various formats, such as `UTF-8 characters`, `Unicode`.
 This versatility makes it a valuable tool for users who work with different character encodings.

 ## User Guidelines:
 1. To get started, To get started, you need to use Meson and Ninja to build the project.
 Meson is a build system that generates build files for Ninja, which is a build tool that builds the project.
 To build the project. simply run: